 Modern Discernment

-The canonical reference architecture for discernment—the faculty by which a person distinguishes what is real from what is apparent, what matters from what does not, and what to do from what to refrain from, under conditions of uncertainty where rules are insufficient.
+This site and its content serves as canonical reference architecture for discernment—the means by which a person distinguishes what is real from what is apparent, what matters from what does not, and what to do from what to refrain from, under conditions of uncertainty where rules are insufficient for the cause.

-The foundational concept—what discernment is, what it is not, and why it matters more than decision-making frameworks, intuition, or critical thinking alone.
+The foundational concept—what discernment is, what it’s not, and why it matters more than decision-making frameworks, intuition, or critical thinking alone.

 Seven dimensions.
 Three feedback channels.

-A structural account of how discernment actually works—what it requires, how it fails, and what distinguishes genuine discernment from its counterfeits.
+A structural account of how discernment actually works—what it requires, how it fails, and what the distinguishing characteristics of genuine discernment are.

 Five traditions.
 One structure.